Last updated: July 2026

 What changes

-• Permanent residents and New Zealand citizens remain exempt from screening when purchasing established dwellings as their home.
+- Permanent residents, New Zealand citizens, and spouses of Australian citizens or permanent residents buying as joint tenants remain exempt from screening when purchasing established dwellings as their home.

 Why extend the ban